9 FAM 302.5

 9 FAM 302.5-4(B)(3) (U) Applicants Whose Marriage Violates State Law

 (U) An applicant may be ineligible under INA 212(a)(3)(A)(ii) if they are accompanying (or following-to-join) a spouse to a state where the marriage violates state criminal law.
 For example, while state laws vary widely, sexual activity between an adult and a minor generally constitutes a criminal offense, and in some states marriage between the parties does not constitute a legal defense (i.e., there is no spousal exception in some states, while other states provide an exception for sexual activity between spouses).
 Similarly, marriages between certain family members may violate some states’ criminal incest laws.
 Additionally, if an applicant intends to marry another individual in the United States in a state where such marriage would be legal but will then reside in another state where such marriage may violate that state’s laws, the applicant may be ineligible under INA 212(a)(3)(A)(ii).
 If you find that an applicant’s marriage will violate the criminal law of the state(s) of intended residence or visit, an AO is not required to find the applicant ineligible 3A2.
-If you have any questions whether a marriage violates a state law, you may submit an AO to L/CA informally via email or formally via NIV or IVO as appropriate.
+If you question whether a marriage violates a state law, you may submit an AO to L/CA informally via email or formally via NIV or IVO as appropriate.
 See 9 FAM 302.5-4(C) paragraph c below regarding AO exceptions.

 9 FAM 302.5-4(B)(4) (U) Applicants Who Seek to Participate in Activities Involving Marijuana That Are Prohibited under Federal Criminal Law